The Green Deal Industrial Plan on Net Zero Age is a welcome steer towards climate neutrality but falls short of a full clean economy strategy.

 What is currently on the table falls short of a comprehensive ‘clean economy’ strategy.
 It is too light on key EU clean tech sectors, such as energy efficiency and insulation, and lacks concrete next steps on levers like private finance and fiscal policy.
 It also broadly leaves heavy industry decarbonisation to the side, overlooking the potential for clean tech leadership in decarbonising industrial processes.
 Last, the Plan’s emphasis on enhancing trade openness to protect EU competitiveness risks putting critical clean economy cooperation on the backseat.

-Quotes on the Clean Industrial Plan on Net Zero Age
+Quotes on the Green Deal Industrial Plan on Net Zero Age

 Manon Dufour, Head of E3G Brussels office said: